Valemos/salesman_problem_ga/README.md

   contains collection of chromosomes, which can be mutated using their internal functions

+* **ScoredCreature**

+  this structure groups creature, and it's score obtained using OptimizationProblem target function it is used inside Population class.

 * **EnumChromosome**

   contains set of unique genes (integers) which can be permuted inside it.